 Let’s dive in.

-ROAS, or “return on ad spend”, is a ratio of the dollars you will receive for every dollar you spend on advertising.
+ROAS, or “return on ad spend”, is a marketing metric that measures the amount of revenue you’re bringing in for every dollar you spend on advertising.

 How to calculate ROAS